pankeshpatel/DApp-MultiPage-Template/README.md

 ### A  directory layout

-- `components`              --  common UI components of Web Page such as header, footer
+- `components`              --  common UI components of a web page such as header, footer
 - `ethereum`                --  ethereum files
   - `build`                 --  compiled contracts
     - `<contract-name>.json`--  compiled contract of `<contract-name>.sol`